 How HARO Helps Contractors

 How does this help anyone?
 First, the reporter gets industry professionals to help them with a story.
-Sometimes they may need technical information statistical data related to your industry, or they may want to ask about your business or trade.
+Sometimes they may need technical information and statistical data related to your industry, or they may want to ask about your business or trade.

 The queries can vary, and not everyone you receive will pertain to your field.
 But some of them will.
 Again, this helps the reporter by contacting someone who can help them develop their story with technical information.